 Mark Ferdinand is a public policy and strategic design consultant based in Ottawa.
 He is passionate about health, science, social and economic policy, as well as research and innovation.
 He provides clients with unparalleled insights on how to create evidence-informed public policies.

 As a professional member of DMI: Design Management Institute since 2010, Mark thoughtfully applies design management principles to every mandate he works on.
 He is currently developing a new curriculum and practitioners’ guide, called Public Policy by DesignTM, which combines research and practice from the fields of evaluation, anthropology, political theory, communications design, complexity theory, design thinking and implementation science.
-He is also developing a new venture, Loupe: Policy Design Lab, aimed at applying machine learning algorithms to constitutional and administrative law issues.

 Public, Private and Not-for-Profit Experience